England squad for EURO 2020 announced - Full list

-England boss Gareth Southgate has named a 33-man provisional England squad for EURO 2020, and there were some huge surprises from the Three Lions boss.
+England boss Gareth Southgate has named his 26-man England squad for EURO 2020, and there were some huge surprises from the Three Lions boss.

-Southgate has trusted in England’s young stars over experience, but his final cut from 33 to 26 players is causing him a lot of headaches.
+Southgate has trusted in England’s young stars over experience, but his final cut from 33 to 26 players caused him a lot of headaches.

-With plenty of England players involved in the Europa League and Champions League finals in the next few days, Southgate was forced to change his plans as he will name a final 26-man squad for the European Championships on June 1.
+Trent Alexander-Arnold and Bukayo Saka made it, but Jesse Lingard and James Ward-Prowse are among the seven players cut from the squad, while Mason Greenwood pulled out with injury.

-It is believed the likes of Trent Alexander-Arnold, Jesse Lingard, Bukayo Saka and James Ward-Prowse will be among the seven players cut from the squad, while Mason Greenwood has pulled out with injury.
+With plenty of England players involved in the Europa League and Champions League finals over the last week, Southgate was forced to change his plans as he will name a final 26-man squad for the European Championships on June 1.

-England play friendlies against Romania and Austria next week, as players involved in the European finals are unlikely to feature heavily and others will be given a chance to impress.
+England play friendlies against Romania and Austria next week, as players involved in the European finals are unlikely to feature heavily and others will be given a chance to impress, even those cut from the squad.

-The big omissions from this expanded squad were Danny Ings, James Maddison, Patrick Bamford and Eric Dier.
+Southgate explained that he had to have difficult conversations with the seven players he cut.

-Southgate explained why he needed to name a provisional squad before his final squad.
+“Yesterday afternoon when I had the conversations with those players, although they were disappointed, they understood,” Southgate said.

 England have their three group games on home soil in Group D, as they face Croatia, Scotland and the Czech Republic at Wembley Stadium.